u-boot/u-boot/doc/develop/expo.rst

 - Image formats other than BMP
 - Use of ANSI sequences to control a serial terminal
 - Colour selection
-- Better support for handling lots of settings, e.g. with multiple menus and radio/option widgets
+- Better support for handling lots of settings, e.g. with radio/option widgets
 - Mouse support
 - Integrate Nuklear, NxWidgets or some other library for a richer UI
 - Optimise rendering by only updating the display with changes since last render